amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 <BR><BR>

-This walkthrough has two parts - the first is a very basic introduction to <b>quantmod</b> and, if you haven't used it before and need basic access to daily stock market data and charting, then you're in for a <b>huge</b> treat.
-The second part goes deeper into quantitative finance by leveraging <b>quantmod</b> to access all the stocks composing the <b>NASDAQ 100</b> index and using that data to predict increasing or decreasing participation volume for the upcoming trading day.
+This walkthrough has two parts - the first part is a very basic introduction to <b>quantmod</b> and, if you haven't used it before and need basic access to daily stock market data and charting, then you're in for a <b>huge</b> treat.
+The second part goes deeper into quantitative finance by leveraging <b>quantmod</b> to access all the stocks composing the <b>NASDAQ 100 Index</b>  and using that data to predict increasing or decreasing participation volume for the upcoming trading day.
 <BR><BR>
 <b>quantmod</b> stands for "Quantitative Financial Modeling and Trading Framework for R"
 <BR><BR>